 In May 1991, just a few years after Rabbi Meyer came to rejuvenate the congregation, the roof of the 88th Street building collapsed, bringing half a ton of plaster from the original ceiling onto the bimah and surrounding area.
 The timing was fortunate, for no one was in the building, and what could have been a major disaster was avoided.
 In 1996, renovations and repairs to the BJ sanctuary were completed, and the synagogue was rededicated.
 The original pews were removed to allow for multiple uses of the space, and a new ceiling with a gridlike structure that incorporates a programmable lighting system was installed.
 This new design maintains the feeling of the magnificent original while maximizing the flexibility of the space.

 In 2010 BJ purchased the building directly behind it on 89th Street.
-This building, which was dedicated in 1928 as the B’nai Jeshurun Community Center was sold to the Abraham Joshua Heschel School in 1995.
+This building, which was dedicated in 1928 as the B’nai Jeshurun Community Center was sold to the Abraham Joshua Heschel School in the early 1980s.
 It originally included an auditorium, ballroom, chapel, classrooms, clubrooms, a women’s salon, and a library.
-The landmark reacquisition of the 89th Street building will allow BJ members and guests to pray and celebrate together on Shabbat.
+The landmark reacquisition of the 89th Street building now allows BJ members and guests to pray and celebrate together on Shabbat.